sickboydroid/90-days-DSA-Challange/life/skills/Communication Skills.md

    - Some one is shouting
    - Kids are fighting
    - There is fight

+## English Speaking

+1. Think in English
+2.

 ## Sentence frames and templates to practice forming sentences in English